techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_04/Exercise_04.md

 	- Method: **POST**
 	- URL: `https://<host_name>/iot/gateway/rest/measures/<device_alternate_ID>`
+	- Click on the Header tab and enter Key as **Content-Type** Value as application/json
 	- Click on the Body tab and select the **raw** with **JSON** format
 	- In the body section enter the following JSON code